-Although the number of under 18 year old students at the university is extremely low, the university has in place specific support for such students, many of whom are international, as we recognise the potential vulnerability of this group.
+The university has in place specific support for under 18 year old students, many of whom are international, as we recognise the potential vulnerability of this group of students.
 This includes ensuring that each student has a guardian in place to support them during their studies in addition to them having regular one to one check in meetings with key staff at the university.
 We ensure that these students have access to information about support available to them, especially during key times of year such as Christmas, when the university closes for a short time.